strykeforce/classroom/src/swerve/appendix.md

 # PathWeaver Deep Dive{data-background-color="rgb(241, 186, 27)"}

-A survey of how PathWeaver interfaces with WPILIB Trajectory classes.
+An exploration of how PathWeaver interfaces with WPILIB Trajectory classes.

 ## PathWeaver Path